-- A senior editor will be automatically successrmed that the edit has been completed.
-They will access the files via our internal Dropbox system and check that the edit is ready to be returned to the writer.
-When the senior editor is happy, the files are removed from the Dropbox system, and the writer is successrmed (by email) that the edit is ready.
+- A senior editor will access the files via our internal Dropbox system and check that the edit is ready to be returned to the writer.
+When the senior editor is happy, the files are removed from the Dropbox system, and the writer is informed (by email) that the edit is ready.

 - The writer logs onto their account and downloads the edited files.

 We see our interaction with writers as a long-term relationship.

 We want to be with you for the book you are writing now and all your future projects.

 In addition to editorial support, we work hard to provide help with all elements of the self-publishing process.
 This might be through blog posts, free ebooks, email exchanges or even one-to-one Skype calls.

 Once you have worked with us on one book, we will remain at your side to help at every step.